learn-co-curriculum/java-mod-1-access-modifiers/README.md

 johnsBike.height = 36;
 ```

-To further explain dot notation, consider the line `johnsBike.color = "blue";`.
-We are accessing
-the property `color` of the object `johnsBike` and trying to assign it to the word `blue`.

-But with the `private` access modifier now attached to the properties, we would no longer be able
+Now that we have the `private` access modifier attached to the properties, we would no longer be able
 to access `color` or `height` outside of the class.
 We would have to find another way to access
 these attributes.